Start your claim

 Training Contracts/SQE

 Express Solicitors does things a little differently from other law firms.
-We generally take our trainees directly from our current employees.
+We take our trainees directly from our current employees.
 We don’t do a separate training contract recruitment hire.
+What this means is when we are recruiting for Litigation Assistants to join our Graduate Scheme, we are looking for our future trainees.

 Graduate Scheme